-Fall is coming soon and your AC has survived another season of heat.
-But just because it made it through this summer doesn’t mean it will keep cooling the next time temperatures soar.
+Autumn is right around the corner and your air conditioning system has survived another season of heat.
+But just because it made it through this summer doesn’t mean it will keep its cool the next time the heat is upon you.
 Here are some indicators that your air conditioning system may be on its last summer.

-Your air conditioning equipment is meant to keep you cool and comfortable on the steamiest of days, so if your system is not keeping your home cool (and you’re uncomfortable) there’s probably a problem.
-There are several situations where your system might quit cooling – compressor failure, a wrong calibrated thermostat, or a refrigerant leak.
-Depending on the issue, it may be best to just let go of your little engine that could, and invest in a newer, more energy-efficient AC – preferably one that keeps your home cool.
+Your air conditioning equipment is meant to keep you cool and comfortable on the steamiest of days, so if your system is not keeping you cool (and you’re not comfortable) there’s probably a problem.
+There are several situations where your AC might quit cooling – compressor failure, a wrong calibrated thermostat, or a refrigerant leak.
+Depending on the issue, it may be best to just let go of your little engine that could, and move on to a newer, more energy-efficient air conditioning system – preferably one that keeps your home cool.

 More Frequent Repairs

-If you’re calling for AC repairs every summer, it may be time to face facts and buy a new one.
-Frequent air conditioning repairs are a good indicator that your equipment is starting to die and you don’t want to be caught in the middle of summer with a roasting hot home.
+If you’re requiring AC repairs every year, it may be time to face facts and buy a new one.
+Frequent AC repairs are a good indicator that your equipment is starting to die and you don’t want to be left in the middle of soaring temperatures with a sweltering hot home.

 Rise in Energy Bills

-If you see a rise in your HVAC bills that could be a sign that something is amiss.
-If your air conditioning system is working excessive overtime, it could cause you to work overtime to afford it, and it may be a better decision for you to buy a more energy-efficient AC that can easily lessen your peak season utility payments.
+If you see a rise in your HVAC bills that could be an indication that something is amiss.
+If your air conditioning system is working excessive overtime, it could cause you to work overtime to afford it, and it may be a better decision for you to buy a more energy-efficient air conditioner that can easily lessen your peak season energy payments.

 Less Air Flow

-If your air isn’t flowing as strong as it used to be, it could be a sign that your AC is on its way out.
-Check your home’s air filters to be sure they do not require replacing and, if not, call an expert to help discover the problem.
+If your air flow isn’t as strong as it used to be, it could be a sign that your AC is on its way out.
+Take a look at your home’s air filters to be sure they are not in need of replacing and, if not, call a professional to help discover the problem.

 Constantly Kicking On

-If your system is constantly running, particularly if it’s not blowing much cool air, then you likely have a problem.
-It might be something that’s easy to fix with a Precision tune-up, but it could also be a signal that your air conditioner has to work more to keep you cool and comfy and that results in wasted energy and wasted money.
+If your system is constantly running, particularly if it’s not producing much cool air, then you probably have a problem.
+It may be an issue that’s easy to resolve with a Precision tune-up, but it could also be a sign that your air conditioner has to work more to keep you cool and comfy and that means wasted energy and wasted money.

-If your air conditioning system starts producing strange noises, there may be a problem.
-Higher pitched noises may mean a problem with one of the motors.
+If your air conditioning system starts producing strange noises, there might be a problem.
+Higher pitched noises could mean a problem with one of the motors.
 Rattling noises may signal a part is loose.
 Don’t risk it.
-Call an HVAC technician to examine it and figure out if it’s a problem worth repairing or if it will continue to be an ongoing issue.
+Call an HVAC technician to examine it and figure out if it’s an issue worth repairing or if it will continue to be an ongoing issue.

 Signs of Aging

-As it is with everything (and everyone), the more something has aged, the weaker it eventually gets.
+As it is with everything (and everyone), the more something has aged, the weaker it ultimately gets.
 Is your system not cooling as efficiently as it did four to six years ago?
 Are certain rooms cooler or warmer than others?
 Is it taking a larger amount of time to get your home cool?
-These can be typical signs of an aging air conditioner.
-If your system is struggling and is getting close to or over 10 years in age, call Fras-Air/General Service Experts Heating & Air Conditioning and 908-448-2154 for a free in-home estimate and learn about our current discounts on energy-efficient systems.
+These can be common signs of an aging air conditioner.
+If your AC is struggling and is getting close to or over 10 years in age, call Fras-Air/General Service Experts and 908-448-2154 for a complimentary in-home estimate and ask about our current promotions on energy-efficient air conditioning systems.